learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 <% end %>
 ```

+This will now populate the form correctly, but if you try submitting the form you may notice something strange.
+Instead of updating the appropriate `Post` object, submitting the form creates a whole new post!
+Oops, we forgot to change the target of the `form_tag` method from `posts_path` to `post_path(@post)`.
+The former is the equivalent of submitting a new post via the `/posts` action in Sinatra; the latter is the equivalent of updating an existing post via the `/posts/:id` action in Sinatra.

-This will now populate the form, but if you tried to submit the form you may notice that it's redirecting to the show page and not changing the values.
-Notice how the `post_path` route helper method is used for the `show`, `update`, `edit`, and `delete` method?
-How can we let the app know that we want to use the `update` method in this case?
-We need to first make a change to the form so that it knows what route the data should be passed through as well as what HTTP verb needs to be called, make the following change to the `form_tag` line:
+But wait –– there's more!
+Unless we specify otherwise, a `form_tag` will default to sending an HTTP `POST` request.
+How can we let the app know that we want to send a `PUT` request instead here?
+We need to add an argument to the `form_tag` so that it knows not only which route the data should be passed through but also which HTTP verb to use.
+Make the following change to the `form_tag` line:

 ```erb
 <%= form_tag post_path(@post), method: "put" do %>